edoguido/dialogo/README.md

 # Dialogo

-> **Headless dialog engine with built-in navigation history**
+> **Framework-agnostic modal state management**

-Dialogo is a zero-dependency, headless dialog engine that provides a powerful state management system with navigation history.
+Dialogo is a zero-dependency, headless modal engine that provides powerful state management with navigation history.
 Unlike traditional modal libraries, Dialogo is completely unopinionated about UI and works with any framework or vanilla JavaScript.
-It separates concerns by handling the dialog state independently from the presentation layer, making it perfect for complex multi-step flows and truly framework-agnostic implementations.
+It focuses purely on state management, letting you handle rendering however you prefer.

 ## ✨ Features

 - **🔧 Truly Framework Agnostic**: Works with React, Vue, Svelte, vanilla JavaScript, or any framework - no type conflicts
 - **📱 Navigation History**: Built-in back/forward navigation with history management
 - **🎯 Singleton Pattern**: Global state management with automatic cleanup
-- **⚡ Zero Dependencies**: No external dependencies, truly lightweight and framework-agnostic
+- **⚡ Zero Dependencies**: No external dependencies, truly lightweight
 - **🔄 Reactive**: Real-time state updates with subscriber pattern
 - **🎨 Headless**: Completely unopinionated about UI - you control the presentation
-- **🔗 Flexible Content**: Supports React elements, Vue components, Svelte components, HTML strings, DOM elements, and any framework objects
+- **🔗 Flexible Content**: Accepts any content type - React elements, Vue components, HTML strings, DOM elements, or any framework objects

 ## 🚀 Quick Start